sedostheatre/sedos.co.uk/input/shows/2026-angels-in-america.md

   that defined a generation.
 It is part of Sedos’ 2026 season and plays at the Bridewell Theatre from 19-28 November 2026
 ---
-**“With faith and time and hard work you reach a point where… where disappointment doesn’t as much, and then it gets easy to live with.
+**“With faith and time and hard work you reach a point where… where the disappointment doesn’t hurt as much, and then it gets actually easy to live with.
 Quite easy.
-Which… is in its own way a disappointment.”**
+Which is in its own way a disappointment.”**

 Tony Kushner’s *Angels in America* is a sweeping, poetic two-part epic play about love, loss, and the search for meaning at the height of the 1980s AIDS crisis.